andy-schulz/thekla/packages/thekla-actor_activity_log/README.md

 # Thekla Actor Activity Log

-Helper functions to collect the activities of an Actor.
+Helper functions to log the actors activity during a test session.

 The Log can be exported as TEXT or HTML.